cs4215-seville/oxido-lang/README.md

 For more example programs to try, do explore the [parse examples](/parse_examples) directory.

 ## What release v0 contains

 Parser: parse the Rust-subset langauge input to an AST
-        (completed, but parsing for PushStr is wrong: binary operator is parsed as a unary) Static Checker: process the AST to output an error message, or a Mapping of line_no : variable_names, that specifies after which line, which variables should be dropped
+(completed, but parsing for PushStr is wrong: binary operator is parsed as a unary)

+Static Checker: process the AST to output an error message, or a Mapping of line_no : variable_names, that specifies after which line, which variables should be dropped.
 (incomplete.
-Updating of the borrow stack at the instatiation of every variable occurs, but deletion Compiler/VM : runs the code using the AST and mappings of variable drops fed by the static checker.
+Updating of the borrow stack at the instatiation of every variable occurs, but deletion is not completed.)

+Compiler/VM : runs the code using the AST and mappings of variable drops fed by the static checker.
 Shows that all allocated memory is cleared at the end of program.